18gwoo/walkable-2.0-ext/README.md

 # Walkable-2.0
 Walkable is a web application allowing users to easily retrieve a list of establishments within walking distance.

+# Important
-Requires a working google api key and database to utilize.
+Requires a working google api key within a .env file in the root directory.
+Key must be named GOOGLE_API_KEY.

 # Tech Stack